lol90a/mvp_blockchain/README.md

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 License

 ---